 Putting together a resume is hard work.
 But, did you know that the average recruiter only spends 6 seconds reviewing a resume?
 How do you make sure your resume gets more time than 6 seconds?
 If you want to make sure your resume stands out from the pack, it’s important that you use the right tools to create your resume.
 But, what tools should you be using?
-Check out this guide to discover the top online tools to help you with your resume. … [Read more...] about Changing Jobs?
+Check out this guide to discover the top online tools to help you with your resume.
+And click over to make a video resume tool. … [Read more...] about Changing Jobs?
 Use These Online Tools to Help With Your Resume

 It may be illegal, but age discrimination exists in the hiring process, and the pace of technological change has only intensified the problem.
 Today’s hiring managers often assume that workers over age 40 will be too expensive and won’t have the technological savvy or adaptability needed to add value to the modern workplace.
 The solution?
 Construct your resume with the assumption that hiring managers will have reservations about hiring a mature worker.
 Your resume needs to convince them that the value you will bring to their organization should override all their concerns.
 Article contributed by LiveCareer. … [Read more...] about How to Age-Proof Your Resume

 Creating a resume is like fishing.
 Your resume is the bait that you disseminate into the workplace of a company that you would like to consider a career with.
 You cast your resume into the human resource pond hoping to hook a job.
 Resumes are all about catching the attention of management to consider you for an interview, not a job yet, just a face-to-face. … [Read more...] about Create a Resume for a Career